 Your hair needs lots of moisture.
 MHM positions your hair in the best possible way to receive the most moisture into your delicate strands.
 Without moisture, hair is likely to experience breakage.
 MHM clarifies your hair and opens the cuticle so that water and nutrients can reach the shaft.
 This method also works for those transitioning from dyed hair and relaxed hair to natural hair.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click an affiliate link and make a purchase, at no additional cost to you.

 In this post you will learn about the following:

-Enough explaining of what the Max Hydration Method is already.
-Let us dive into the details of the process.
-MHM is a 5 step process that should be done continuously for a week.
+The Maximum Hydration Method is a 4 step process that should be done continuously for a week.
 You can change it if needed but it’s recommended to stick it out for seven days.

 For this process you will need:

 - Apple Cider Vinegar (Where to buy) or Baking Soda